 job openingS

 Life at the Grainery is dynamic and seasonal, so at any given time we are open to hearing from experienced bakers or eager millers who might want to join our crew.
+Our operation is unusual— organically grown, farm-based, village-scaled, vertically integrated to be our own ‘supply chain’ and diversified processor, and operating at the end of a dirt country lane in rural Chimacum.
+So we seek hardworking, bighearted, and broad minded people to work with us to do this unique and remarkable job of feeding community wholesome grains and growing a rural economy with reverence for the land.
 To inquire about a potential position, please send a letter of interest, resume and accurate list of your availability, including start date and days/hours available to: Keith@chimacumgrain.com

 Current openings!